accimeesterlin/attproject/README.md

 - Once you have Node.js installed on your computer
 - Open your terminal to the current working repository
 - Run 'npm install'

-- This commamd above will instaled all the packages you need
+This commamd above will installed all the packages you need
 ```

 ### Step 3
 ```
 - Once you installed the dependencies needed for the project
 - run 'npm run dev'

-- This will start the app for you at localhost:8080
+This will start the app for you at localhost:8080
 ```

-### Technolgies:
+### Technologies:
 ```
 1- React.js
 2- Node.js